thehenrymcintosh/midwife/Readme.md

 Creating entities is easy!
 All is takes is an id (usually the original file path) and the data you want the entitity to contain.
 Metadata is automatically extracted from the `_meta` attribute if available on the data.
 The data cannot be null / undefined / a function.
 It may behave unexpectedly if you pass in a class like a Date object, due to the internal workings of the proxy.
 More docs will come later regarding the `_meta` attribute.

-Alises must be unique!
+Aliases must be unique!
 The builder will throw an error in the event of an alias clash.
 ## Notes
 This is a very basic initial Readme after completing the proof-of-concept with some example plugins.
 It will be made better.